Nicholaswogan/VolcGases/README.md

 # x_H2O = mol fraction of H2O in magma after degassing
 ```

+Also, there is a version of `solve_gases` which is jit-ed with numba: `VolcGases.functions.solve_gases_jit`.
+You can use this version of solve_gases from within other numba functions.

 ## Other

 The directory `examples` contains an example calculation.
-Also, the directory `article_calculations` contains calculations for a science article I am writing using this code.
+Also, the directory `article_calculations` contains calculations for a science article I wrote: https://iopscience.iop.org/article/10.3847/PSJ/abb99e/meta